Silanes

 ECHA Announces Draft Agenda for 56th BPC Meeting on Biocidal Product Approvals

-ECHA’s Biocidal Products Committee will meet in September 2025 to finalize opinions on several active substance approvals and Union authorisations.
-Impacted companies should monitor these outcomes to anticipate changes in market access, formulation requirements, and mandatory risk mitigation measures.
+ECHA’s Biocidal Products Committee will finalize opinions on several active substance approvals and Union authorisations in September 2025.
+These decisions will determine future market access, formulation requirements, and mandatory risk mitigation measures for biocidal products across the EU.

 echa.europa.euEuropean UnionEuropean Union